-The Tamiment Library, a special collection at NYU Libraries with a focus on labor and the Left, holds books, pamphlets, serials, manuscripts, photographs, films, posters, buttons, cartoons, and printed ephemera related to anarchism.
+The Tamiment Library is a collecting area in NYU Special Collections with a focus on labor and the Left and holds books, pamphlets, serials, manuscripts, photographs, films, posters, buttons, cartoons, and printed ephemera related to anarchism.
 Highlights include letters of Emma Goldman, manuscripts of Alexander Berkman, photographs of Rudolf Rocker, and publications such as Why and Fraye Arbeter Shtime, as well as trial testimony, and numerous oral history interviews with 20th century anarchists.

 Click on the tabs above to find sources for background information and to link to library holdings by format and topic.